ABoredAnalyst/GeoWatcher/README.md

 ```powershell
 Set-ItemProperty -Path "HKLM:\\SOFTWARE\\Policies\\Microsoft\\Windows\\LocationAndSensors" -Name "DisableLocation" -Value 0
 ```
-If you still receive location permission errors, you may need to check the AppPrivacyKey:
+If you still receive location permission errors, you may need to check the AppPrivacyKey.
+This may be required dependent on the OS version:
 ```powershell
 Get-ItemProperty -Path "HKLM:\\SOFTWARE\\Policies\\Microsoft\\Windows\\AppPrivacy" -Name "LetAppsAccessLocation"
 ```